An Efficient Heuristic for Betweenness-Ordering

 \section{Conclusion and Further Work}

-In this paper, we coin a new problem called the betweenness-ordering-problem and address its importance with real world examples and provide a feasible and practical almost linear time solution to it.
-By our problem statement, betweenness-ordering problem refers to the ordering of two nodes.
-We also solve the general version of the betweenness-ordering problem for $k$ nodes.
-We present the proof of concept of our technique by applying it to real world graphs as well as synthetic ones.
-To the best of our knowledge, this is the first of its kind study addressing the "ordering problem" in centrality measures.
-While our work is a first attempt to provide a solution to the centrality-ordering-problem for the betweenness measure, we feel this should lead to the asking and answering of this question across several popular measures that have seen its applications in diverse areas.
+In this paper, we coin a new problem called betweenness-ordering-problem and address its importance with real-world examples and provide a feasible and practical heuristic to solve it.
+According to our problem statement, betweenness-ordering problem refers to the ordering of two nodes.
+We extend the heuristic to solve the generic version of the betweenness-ordering problem for $k$ nodes when $k\ll$ total number of nodes.
+When $k$ is $O(n)$, our heuristic will take a lot of extra time and is not recommended to be used.
+The heuristic is partially based on the analysis of random $G(n,p)$ graphs which are distinct from the real-world graphs found in nature.
+Therefore, we perform an extensive testing of the proposed heuristic on a broad range of $70$ real-world networks from the SNAP dataset \cite{snap} to give an experimental evidence of the heuristic's worthiness.
+To the best of our knowledge, this is the first of its kind study addressing the ``ordering problem" in centrality measures.
+While our work is a first attempt to provide a solution to the centrality-ordering-problem for the betweenness measure, this should lead to the asking and answering of this question across several popular measures that have seen its applications in diverse areas.